[BREAKING: Aldrassi's Magnificant Carnival is open to all hab citizens for ONE NIGHT ONLY!]

 Whilst under the influence of a psychoware intervention one may also have altered legal rights depending on local custom.
 Typically this will be measured by how far the intervention nudges one from a legally optimal state of mind and/or how far the intervention has shifted oneself from one's own baseline.
 An induced evening of lowered inhibitions to enjoy a hedonistic festival may come with notifications that the angelnet is suspending one's right to freely enter into certain contracts, it may even limit one's ability to further use psychological editing technology.
 Conversely certain interventions may open up increased rights and opportunities if the traits generated are judged to make one more competent according to local culture.
 As with many other technologies that can alter one at a fundamental level sophonts are strongly advised to check local customs when travelling to ensure that prefered states of mind and personality have acceptable rights and privileges.

 Beyond the risks and restrictions of psychoware there are a myriad of social uses that are generally seen as positive.
 These may be ritualised, such as particular mental states, personality traits or perceptions of reality that are observed on specific occasions, for example: the "Pay it Forward" festival in the communion of worlds in which empathy and self sacrifice are significantly increased for a day.
 One of the most widespread phenomena of psychoware use is interpersonal relationship optimisation, also known as "Iro".
 Sociologists have long observed this effect in cultures with liberal psychoware use.
 It can be the result of deliberate use where a two or more sophonts take conscious steps to modify themselves for greater harmony.
 Sophonts can link their exoselves to generate compatibility reports based on their psychometric data and models of their typical lifestyle/specific hypotheticals (for example; two sophonts may be interested in knowing how their relationship would evolve if they were castaway on a deserted world together).
 Compatibility reports can give predictions of the likely progression of a relationship in various scenarios, including any failure modes that may exist.
 In many cultures one's psychometric data is, to an extent, public for the purposes of social networking.
 Information as to the compatibility of strangers can be indicated through augmented reality.
 In many the data is shared with the angelnet when a person desires help with finding new friends, partners and colleagues.
 Compatibility reports can also suggest interventions that the participants may consider in order to adjust the likelihood of specific progressions.
-These are typically minor adjustments such as nudging most common interests into closer alignment, weakening negative association with another's preferred behaviour, editing preferences judged to be of minor personal importance to match etc.
+These are typically minor adjustments such as nudging most common interests into closer alignment, weakening negative association with another's prefered behaviour, editing preferences judged to be of minor personal importance to match etc.

-Of more interest to scholars is the myriad of cases where Iro has occurred emergently.
+Of more interest to scholars is the myriad of cases where Iro has occured emergently.
 Cultures which encourage the use of psychoware and have a strong emphasis on social interaction give rise to conditions in which Iro may occur.
 In extreme cases this leads to groups that are fully optimised for harmony, with little room for newcomers that do not adopt the same practices (though in some rare cases newcomers have found the entire group willing to optimise themselves around the only non-participant, a situation that is prone to disruption with each non-participant).
 Whilst infamous these cases are fringe examples.
 On average Iro is proportional to the degree of a relationship and tends to strengthen bonds within social networks, but still allowing for dynamic changes as individuals within that network naturally change and influence each other.